Why scholars are diagramming neural network models: Abstract

 \section{Abstract}

-Complex systems, such as Artificial Intelligence (AI) systems, are comprised of many interrelated components.
-In order to represent these systems, demonstrating the relations between components is essential.
-Perhaps because of this, diagrams, as "icons of relation", are a prevalent medium for signifying complex systems.
-Diagrams used to communicate AI system architectures are currently extremely varied.
-The diversity in diagrammatic conceptual modelling choices provides an opportunity to gain insight into the aspects which are being prioritised for communication.
-In this philosophical exploration of AI systems diagrams, we integrate theories of conceptual models, communication theory, and semiotics.
-We discuss consequences of standardised diagrammatic languages for AI systems, concluding that while we expect engineers implementing systems to benefit from standards, researchers would have a larger benefit from guidelines.
+Complex models, such as neural networks (NNs), are comprised of many interrelated components.
+In order to represent these models, eliciting and characterising the relations between components is essential.
+Perhaps because of this, diagrams, as "icons of relation", are a prevalent medium for signifying complex models.
+Diagrams used to communicate NN architectures are currently extremely varied.
+The diversity in diagrammatic choices provides an opportunity to gain insight into the aspects which are being prioritised for communication.
+In this philosophical exploration of NN diagrams, we integrate theories of conceptual models, communication theory, and semiotics.

 \keywords{Neural Networks \and Systems \and Diagrams \and Conceptual Models}